 Under the umbrella of the GSGSSI heritage strategy and Conservation Management Plan for Grytviken, SGHT has hosted an international competition to engage creative practitioners from varying artistic disciplines to develop a site-specific commission to celebrate the whale through a reinterpretation of the former Flensing Plan.
 This is an inspirational project (with thanks to Thies Matzen for the original idea), an opportunity to create a legacy for the future, a message of hope for the natural world and a reinterpretation that will challenge visitors to consider man’s changing relationship with nature and in particular with the whale.

 The winning commission has been selected by a diverse panel led by the Trust’s Vice Chairman Professor Elaine Shemilt.
-The panel was composed of representatives from GSGSSI, South Georgia stakeholders and the creative community; the artist will create a sculpture that will set the scene for visitors to Grytviken.
+The panel was composed of representatives from GSGSSI, South Georgia stakeholders and the creative community.
+The artist’s brief was to create a sculpture that will set the scene for visitors to Grytviken.
 Its purpose is to help visitors interpret Grytviken’s past and present and to celebrate the recolonization of whales, seals, seabirds and plant life, thanks to excellent British stewardship and environmental management of South Georgia’s terrestrial and marine environments.